How to Care for Your Dental Health in Menopause

 Brush Your Teeth Properly

 Doctors say you need to brush your teeth twice a day, but many people are being lazy and skip brushing before sleep.
 But it is crucial to brush to remove the plaque that has built on your teeth throughout the day.
-Apart from that, make sure that the way you brush is also the correct way.
+Apart from that, make sure that you spend enough time brushing in order to reach all surfaces in your mouth.
 Brushing your teeth too fast is like not brushing them at all, plaque will still remain.
-Slow your brushing to remove all the plaque from your teeth so you can have healthy gums.
+The American Dental Association (ADA) recommends you spend two minutes brushing your teeth twice a day.

 Floss